Entry: April 7, 2019

 Entry: January 1, 2019

-18th Winter was written with Young Adults in mind; however, the story within this novel is one that a reader of any age (16 years+) would appreciate.
+18th Winter was written with young adults in mind; however, the story within this novel is one that a reader of any age (16 years+) would appreciate, so I usually do not refer to it as an exclusive YA novel.
 The story weaves in controversial world issues, young love and mystery.
 I continue to receive feedback from readers, and people of all ages are diving into the legend of the Cyokiana, and loving it!

 Entry: December 29, 2018